bennyLCK/tp/docs/UserGuide.md

 Format: `lookup INDEX`

-* `INDEX` refers to the index number of the person shown in the displayed address book.
+* Display articles related to the person at the specified `INDEX`
-* `INDEX` **must be a positive integer** 1, 2, 3, ...
-* If `INDEX` exceeds the number of persons in the displayed address book, an error message is printed.
-* `INDEX` should be a positive integer, if not, an error message will be printed.
 * The matching of persons to articles is based on the person's name.
-    * It is case insensitive. (e.g. `John` in the address book will match `john` as an interviewee or contributor in the article).
+    * It is case-insensitive. (e.g. `John` in the address book will match `john` as an interviewee or contributor in the article).
     * It is a full word match. (e.g. `John` in the address book will not match `Johnny` or `John Doe` as an interviewee or contributor in the article).

 Examples: